Noia History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Noia is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 Noia is a name that comes from the Old English given name Noye.

 Early Origins of the Noia family